Post Summary: How To Find The Kalaloch Tree of Life

-We’re here with a new adventure to the Kalaloch Tree Root Cave, located on the rainy Washington coast!
+We’re here with a new adventure to the Kalaloch Tree of Life (also called the Kalaloch Tree Root Cave) located on the rainy Washington coast!

 The Olympic Peninsula is one of the wettest places in Washington, averaging around 150 days of rain per year.
 That means you have a 40% chance of experiencing the freshest PNW weather right here in this beautiful corner of the United States!